Exclusions

 Special Educational Needs and Disabilities

-If a child or young person has SEND and is at risk of exclusion or has been given a fixed term or permanent exclusions, you can find more information on the Hackney Local Offer website.
+If a child or young person has SEND and is at risk of exclusion or has been given a fixed term or permanent exclusion, you can find more information on the Hackney Local Offer website.

 Contacts